Garenb3/Loading/README.md

 - Includes a Rate Us feature with an interactive star rating widget.
 - Guest access control: non-logged-in users are prompted to sign up before editing their profile.

+**Backend Setup**

+- Initialized the Node.js project and structured the backend using Express.
+- Installed and configured core dependencies including Express, bcrypt, JWT, and database client.
+- Organized the server into a clean and scalable folder structure.

+**API Development**

+- Designed a consistent RESTful API structure for handling all client requests.
+- Implemented core endpoints for authentication and data management.

+**Endpoints Implementation**

+- Built authentication routes: user registration and login.
+- Developed full CRUD endpoints for main entities including fetching all items, retrieving a single item, creating, updating, and deleting entries.
+- Secured sensitive routes such as create, update, and delete operations.

+**Middleware**

+- Implemented JSON parsing middleware for request handling.
+- Added logging middleware for tracking API activity.
+- Built centralized error handling middleware to manage server-side errors.

 ---

 ### Hamza El Hallak — `TVShowDetail.jsx`, `AddEditForm.jsx`